anuragsinghrajsingh/iGnosis-Tech/README.md

 Run the Analysis:

-Navigate to the folder containing the repository and run the analysis code:
+Navigate to the folder containing the repository and run the analysis code: code.ipynb

-python analysis_code.py
 Purpose
 The primary objective of this analysis is to provide insights into:

-Which customer segments (based on life stage and premium membership status) are the most profitable.
+Which customer segments (based on life stage and premium membership status) are the most profitable?
 How the marketing team can target high-value customer groups.
-What products are driving the most revenue, allowing for better inventory and marketing decisions.
+What products are driving the most revenue, allowing for better inventory and marketing decisions?
 Potential Applications
 Targeted Marketing: Use insights from customer segments to craft targeted campaigns for the most profitable groups.
 Product Optimization: Focus on top-selling products and understand customer preferences to align marketing and sales strategies.